-Home of the Lakers, Clippers, and Kings, and host to concerts and other events, the Staples Center is a prime attraction in downtown Los Angeles.
+Home of the Lakers, Clippers, and Kings, and host to concerts and other events, the Crypto.com Arena (formerly the Staples Center) is a prime attraction in downtown Los Angeles in spite of its terrible new name.
 Here are my tips to make your visit fun and hassle-free.

 1. Bring a good jacket for Kings games

 If you go for a Kings game, the stadium will be pretty cold.
 Bring a good jacket or sweater!
 I am not kidding.
 Many people wear hats as well, probably more for the look though.

 Because it was cold, we got hot tea.
 We were able to get free refills of hot water at the concession stand, so it was like having unlimited refills of hot tea.

 2. Don’t bring a big camera or big bag